 When does Medicare Part B cover insulin?

 Original Medicare Part B will only help pay for insulin if the use of an insulin pump is medically necessary.
-If you use an insulin pump, you pay 20% of the Medicare-approved amount after you meet the Part B deductible ($164.90 in 2023).2
+Your cost for a month’s supply of Part B-covered insulin for your durable medical equipment (DME) pump can’t be more than $35, and the Part B deductible won’t apply.3

 Some diabetic services and supplies that Part B may help cover include:3